SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ![Instance CP Cockpit](./images/setup31.png)

-# Enable Enterprise Messaging Cockpit (Optional)
+# Enable Event Mesh Cockpit (Optional)

-In case that you would like to access the Enterprise Messaging Cockpit, you need to subscribe to SAP Enterprise Messaging and assign a number of roles to your user.
+In case that you would like to access the Event Mesh Cockpit, you need to subscribe to SAP Enterprise Messaging and assign a number of roles to your user.

-Hint: There is no need to access the SAP Enterprise Messaging Cockpit in this scenario, it would allow for a better understanding though.
+Hint: There is no need to access the SAP Event Mesh Cockpit in this scenario, it would allow for a better understanding though.

 1. Subscribe to Enterprise Messaging